james1968/CV/CV.md

 - Open University - Analysis and design of enterprise systems: an object-oriented approach (2005)
 - Open University - Relational database systems (2005)
 - Project Management - PRINCE2 (2006)
-- Project Management - experience running Agile projects
+- Project Management - experience running both Agile and waterfall projects.
+I have managed sizeable projects with team size's of 20 people and been  responsible for and budgets up to £10m.

 ## Experience
 Please note this section covers a summary of my roles.
 Full employment details upon request.